romses/Datenzwerg/docs/index.md

 It was originally developed for the [Chaos Communication Camp 2023](https://events.ccc.de/camp/2023/infos/) where we ([@romses](https://chaos.social/@romses) and [@foosel](https://chaos.social/@foosel)) deployed a small army of 10 Datenzwerge across the camp grounds: Happy, Doc, Grumpy, Dopey, Bashful, Sleepy, Sneezy, Nerdy, Kinky and Hefty[^1].
 Since then, Doc has gotten a new home at the CERT and the official Datenzwerg family now consists of Bashful, Dopey, Grumpy, Happy, Hefty, Kinky, Moopsy, Nerdy, Sleepy and Sneezy.

-The Datenzwerge also made a reappearance at the [37c3](https://events.ccc.de/congress/2023/infos/index.html), the [GPN22](https://entropia.de/GPN22) and the [MRMCD 2024](https://2024.mrmcd.net/de/).
-They are currently deployed at [38c3](https://events.ccc.de/congress/2024/infos/index.html).
+The Datenzwerge also made a reappearance at the [37c3](https://events.ccc.de/congress/2023/infos/index.html), the [GPN22](https://entropia.de/GPN22), the [MRMCD 2024](https://2024.mrmcd.net/de/) and [38c3](https://events.ccc.de/congress/2024/infos/index.html).
+They are scheduled to make an appearance at [WHY2025](https://why2025.org/).

-The Datenzwerg consists of a 3D printed gnome body, a custom PCB with an ESP8266 D1 Mini microcontroller board, a BME280, SGP30, UV and sound sensor and an optional 18650 battery.
+The Datenzwerg consists of a 3D printed gnome body, a custom PCB with an ESP8266 D1 Mini microcontroller board, a BME280, SCD41, UV and sound sensor and an optional 18650 battery.
 It's powered by [ESPHome](https://esphome.io/) and sends its data to an [InfluxDB](https://www.influxdata.com/) instance.
-The firmware currently logs temperature, relative and absolute humidity, air pressure, dew point, UV index, eCO2, TVOC and sound pressure.
+The firmware currently logs temperature, relative and absolute humidity, air pressure, dew point, UV index, CO2 and sound pressure.

-We asked ChatGPT to describe the Datenzwerg for us[^2] and this is what it came up with:

-> Welcome to the world of the Datenzwerg, an enchanting garden gnome with a technological twist!
-> This delightful little creature may look like your average garden decoration,
-> but it harbors a secret mission that is as intriguing as it is important.
-> The Datenzwerg is on a quest to collect environmental data and make it publicly available for the benefit of all.
->
-> [...]
->
-> By leveraging its unique vantage point in gardens and outdoor spaces,
-> the Datenzwerg provides an unparalleled perspective on the environment around us.
->
-> All the data collected by these pint-sized environmental guardians is made freely
-> available to the public through an intuitive online platform.
->
-> [...]
->
-> At the upcoming Chaos Communication Camp, we are excited to introduce the Data Gnome to a
-> wider audience of tech enthusiasts, hackers, and environmental advocates.
-> This extraordinary convergence of nature and technology showcases the potential for
-> citizen-driven environmental monitoring.

 ## A short history of the Datenzwerg